Edit your site

 content/authors/admin/, overwriting the example image.
 Alternatively, if you have an existing Gravatar/Wordpress avatar, you can use it by setting

-config/_default/params.toml and entering your associated
+config/_default/params.yaml and entering your associated

 content/authors/admin/_index.md.
 Note that you can delete the example